 Helen Englebert, SPHR

 Fond du Lac, WI 54935

-Helen is in her first year as State Workforce Readiness Director for the Wisconsin Council-Society for Human Resource Management (SHRM), having just completed her second term as the State Leadership Director.
-Under her past leadership as State Director for WI SHRM, the Council received the Superior Honor Merit award in 2001 and 2002.
-Helen has been involved with many SHRM conferences throughout the state, and co-chaired in Appleton in 2000.
+Helen is in her third year as the State Workforce Readiness Director for the Wisconsin Council-Society for Human Resource Management (WISHRM).
+Helen previously served two terms as the State Leadership Director.
+Under her leadership as the State Director, the Council received the Superior Honor Merit award in 2001 and 2002.
+Helen has been involved with many WISHRM conferences throughout the state, and co-chaired in Appleton in 2000.
 Helen also served on the national SHRM Central Region Board of Directors, and chaired the Central Region SHRM Foundation scholarship committee.
 Following her year as Chapter President, Helen was awarded the Career Achievement Award for her contributions to the Green Bay Area Chapter-SHRM in 2009.

-As part of the Economic and Workforce Development area of Moraine Park Technical College, Helen Englebert partners with organizations to identify their needs and to provide performance-minded solutions to support their business strategies.
-She is a certified trainer for MSCEIT Emotional Intelligence and Achieve Global Leadership and Customer Service.
+As part of the Economic and Workforce Development area of Moraine Park Technical College, Englebert partners with organizations to identify their organizational development needs and to provide performance-minded solutions to support their business strategies.
+Helen is a certified trainer for MSCEIT Emotional Intelligence and Achieve Global Leadership and Customer Service.
 She is SPHR certified, and received a Coaching Certificate from the Association of Talent Development (ATD) in 2014.
 In addition, Helen is involved with the NEW-ATD Chapter and Ripon-Green Lake Women in Management Chapter, and serves on the Forward Fond du Lac Association of Commerce workforce initiative.

 The National Career Readiness Certificate - Job Service Contacts

 55% by 2025: The Educational Challenge in the United States

 All Means All School-to-Work Project www.ici.coled.umn.edu/all